 Potential candidates can be identified by the Nomination Committee, existing Directors or any shareholder through internal or external sources.
-The Nomination Committee recommends a few potential candidates suitable for appointment to the Board, and the final endorsement lies with the Board.
+The Nomination Committee recommends suitable potential candidates for appointment to the Board, and the final endorsement lies with the Board.

 In recommending suitable candidates for directorships and Board committees to the Board, the Nomination Committee takes into consideration the candidate's experience, competency, character, time commitment and potential contribution to the Group.
-Any new nomination received is recommended to the Board after a comprehensive assessment and the Nomination Committee's endorsement.
+Any new nomination received is recommended to the Board after a comprehensive assessment by the Nomination Committee.
+During the FY 2021, the Nomination Committee had interviewed candidates and recommended appointment of one independent director and one executive director to the Board.